-In 2006, Kasuo Miyake et al published an article entitled “Vein imaging: a new method of near infrared imaging, where a processed image is projected onto the skin for the enhancement of vein treatment,” describing the use of augmented reality (AR) for vein treatment.
-Since that time, many improvements have arrived and the tool has been incorporated as part of many phlebologists’ daily routine.
+In 2006, Kasuo Miyake et al published an article entitled “Vein imaging: a new method of near infrared imaging, where a processed image is projected onto the skin for the enhancement of vein treatment,” describing the use of AR for vein treatment.
+Since that first publication, many improvements have arrived and the tool has been incorporated as part of many phlebologists’ daily routine.

-When the work was published in 2006, it was proven that AR could identify veins that were invisible to the naked eye and too shallow for ultrasound detection—today, some high frequency US transducers can also identify and measure those veins.
+When the work was published in 2006, it was proven that AR could identify veins that were invisible to the naked eye and too shallow for ultrasound detection—in other words, it could easily identify hidden feeder veins.
+Today, some high frequency US transducers can also identify and measure those veins.
 The AR devices emit a near infrared light, which is absorbed by the blood and reflected by adjacent tissues.
 The information is captured, processed and projected onto the skin surface in real time.

 Real time imaging is especially useful when performing transdermal laser and CLaCS (Cryo-Laser Cryo-Sclerotherapy).
-It allows us to observe the vessel’s immediate response, its spasm and the effectiveness—or not—of our laser settings, and helps us to find the best spot for puncture after lasing, even on darker skin.
-Moreover, the technology allows us to always select the best projection colour for each type of skin, ensuring that we can see the image.
+It allows us to observe the vessel’s immediate response, its spasm, and the effectiveness—or not—of our laser settings, and helps us to find the best spot for puncture after lasing, even on darker skin.
+Moreover, the technology allows us to always select the best projection colour for each skin tone, ensuring that we can see the image in all patients.